adamgoucher/my-oredev-2016-sessions/Laravel and AWS/01 - MFA.md

     print("%s: %s" %(user_name, has_device))
 ```

+Tip: Virtual tokens are fine for IAM users, but have the Root token on a physical thing and stored somewhere you won't lose it.

 Note: If you lose your root MFA, its going to require a conversation with AWS to resolve it as they have to disable it on your account.

+Note: If you change timezones, re-sync your virtual token